Website: www.aaiil.uk

 Bukhari as follows:

-which one protects oneself; so let not him (who fasts) utter immodest (or foul)
+protects oneself; so let not him (who fasts) utter immodest (or foul) speech,

-speech, nor let him act in an ignorant manner; and if a person quarrels with
+nor let him act in an ignorant manner; and if a person quarrels with him or

-him or abuses him, he should say twice, I am fasting.
-And by Him in Whose hand
+abuses him, he should say twice, I am fasting.
+And by Him in Whose hand is my

-is my soul, the odour of the mouth of one fasting is sweeter in the estimation
+soul, the odour of the mouth of one fasting is sweeter in the estimation of

-of Allah than the odour of musk he gives up his food and his drink and his
+Allah than the odour of musk — he gives up his food and his drink and his

 (sexual) desire for My sake; fasting is for Me and I will grant its reward; and

-a virtue brings reward ten times like it. (hadith 1894,
+a virtue brings reward ten times like it.” (hadith

 It